Samuel Ealy Johnson Jr.: Early life

-Samuel Johnson was born in Buda, Texas, in 1877, the fifth child of Eliza Jane (née Bunton) and Samuel Ealy Johnson Sr., and showed intelligence at an early age.
+Samuel Johnson was born in Buda, Texas, in 1877, the fifth child of Eliza Jane and Samuel Ealy Johnson Sr., and showed intelligence at an early age.
 When he was ten years old, his family moved from Buda to the Pedernales.
 On his family's Pedernales farm, Johnson developed a strong sense of competition.
 In his teens he developed a desire to be "more than a farmer" and began attending a local school.
 However, at that time even so-called public schools required tuition, and Johnson's family struggled to afford the payments.
 When the barber of Johnson City retired, Sam bought his chair and tools with a loan and began practicing on his friends to gain skill at cutting hair.
 Once he learned, he was able to pay his school's tuition fees by selling haircuts in the evenings.

 Johnson had to quit going to high school because of health problems, and his parents sent him to live on his uncle Lucius Bunton's ranch in Presidio County for several months.
 When he returned home, Johnson had ambitions to become a teacher; however, the hill country had no state-accredited high schools and no colleges at that time.
 He learned that he could get a state-issued teaching certificate without finishing high school by passing a state examination.
 In 1896, with the thirteen textbooks he needed to study for the exam, Johnson moved to his retired grandfather's nearby home to study in quiet.

 Johnson passed the exam and, for the next three years, taught in one-room school houses throughout the hill country.
 He wanted to move on and become a lawyer, but financially he had to return home and work alongside his father on their family farm.
 Once his father became too old to work, Johnson began renting the farm from him and working it by himself.
 After a few years of plentiful rain and no flash floods, he had gained enough income to hire a number of farm hands and begin trading in cotton futures contracts in Fredericksburg.
 Considered a very friendly person, he became a popular figure in the area surrounding Johnson City.